bernhardAxonIvy/doc/source/engine-guide/integration/index.rst

 * :ref:`Cluster <cluster>`:
   For scalability, to increase performance and provide high availability, you can cluster the Axon Ivy Engine.
-* :ref:`Elasticsearch <elasticsearch>`:
+* :ref:`OpenSearch <opensearch>`:
-  An Elasticsearch server is bundled with the Axon Ivy Engine.
-For systems with high loads, consider to install the Elasticsearch Server on a dedicated node, or even to run an Elasticsearch cluster.
+  An OpenSearch server is bundled with the Axon Ivy Engine.
+For systems with high loads, consider to install the OpenSearch Server on a dedicated node, or even to run an OpenSearch cluster.
 * :ref:`systemdb`:
   The Axon Ivy Engine needs a relational database management system to store its workflow data.
 The Axon Ivy engine stores its data in the **system database**.